sjsrey/ors/ors.md

 # Introduction

 The title of this talk could have multiple meanings.
-If one were to  use *Open* as an adjective,  what would follow would be a discussion of the many ways in which our world of regional science has embraced open science.
+If one were to  use *Open* as an adjective,  what would follow would be a discussion of the many ways in which our world of regional science has embraced open science, an important offspring of the open source revolution.
 An alternative meaning would have *Open* as a verb in which case the talk that follows would be a call to arms for regional scientists to engage with open science and open source.

 Still another set of alternatives would see different punctuations of the tile, with a question mark as in *Open Regional Science?* or an exclamation point *Open Regional Science!* -  the former questioning whether regional science is truly open, the latter more of a challenge.

 As should be clear in what follows, the thrust of my argument is that the verb and exclamation point interpretations are the correct ones.
-My reason for adopting this path are two-fold.
-First I have seen first hand the impact that open source has had on scientific software development, primarily through me experiences with the packages STARS [@Rey:2006uh] and PySAL [@Rey:2010nc].
+My reasons for adopting this path are two-fold.
+First, I have seen first hand the impact that open source has had on scientific software development, primarily through me experiences with the packages STARS [@Rey:2006uh] and PySAL [@Rey:2010nc].
 While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day to day existence as an academic regional scientists.
 These benefits, which I outline in more detail below, have been profoundly positive.
-Second, I feel that we as the regional science community have been largely disengaged from developments in open science, an important offspring of the open source revolution.
+Second, I feel that we, the regional science community, have been largely disengaged from developments in open science.
 I am excited about the possibilities that such an engagement could have on the future of regional science and want to do all that I can to deepen and hasten that development.

 To do so I will contrast two worlds of science.
 The first, and the one